Calling all middle and high school girls! Join our TrackGirlz “RefresHER” online summer series to recharge your mind, body, and…

 Providing access to sisterhood, empowerment, and track and field

-TrackGirlz is a 501c3 nonprofit organization providing access to sport, empowerment, and healthy lifestyles through track and field.
-Our programs and events provide direct interaction with global track & field female role models, including world-class athletes and coaches, from a sport proven to have health, educational, and social benefits.
-Or mission is Trifold: Expose women and girls in track and field as role models, empower women and girls in track and field by providing tools and resources through our scholarship program and workshops.
-Last, we aim to encourage daily movement through our track and field inspired fitness program and curriculum.
+TrackGirlz is a 501c3 nonprofit organization providing access to sisterhood, empowerment and track and field.
+Our programs and events provide direct interaction with global track & field female role models, including world-class athletes and coaches, from a sport proven to have health, educational, and social benefits for girls.
+We encourage relationship building through our mentorship and team building opportunities, we use our core values to instill powerful inspiring character traits; and we use track and field as a vessel to do all of this.

-From our Co-Founder, Mechelle Lewis Freeman, 2008 USA Track & Field Olympian:
+From our Founder, Mechelle Lewis Freeman, 2008 USA Track & Field Olympian:

 – Mechelle L. Freeman